 Last Saturday I got invited to the Viking Arty Party, an event for bloggers to come together to learn a heap of new crafts and get our art on!
+We discuss everything crafty, from the new Cricut Explore Air 2 machine to what kind of fabric is best for different crafts.
+It’s a really fun day out but a great way to discover new crafts too.
 I had a fabulous time, I have to say it’s been quite a long time since I’ve done arts and crafts.
 My creative outlet recently has been crochet, knitting and cross stitch and although I totally love them, I was looking for a new little hobby to take up to fill in some relaxation time (what little of it I find!) and luckily I got 3 great options.

 The event was held at Lumiere London down near Waterloo.
 The venue itself was lovely, a nice bright space, full of cute furniture, and of course, a table full of food!
 There were a heap of awesome bloggers there so we got a bit of time to catch up as we arrived.
 We then got split into 3 groups to get our craft on!